Scorbinwen/ObjectCherryPick/README.md

 Detect if given image contains only one target object, it's based on pretrained multimodal object detection framework [GroundingDino](https://huggingface.co/docs/transformers/en/model_doc/grounding-dino)

 ## Algorithm Description
-we use a Customized NMS to eliminate the low score bbox which is overdetected for one target object, e.g. the following single target object is detected by 4 bboxes<br>:
+we use a Customized NMS to eliminate the low score bbox which is overdetected for one target object, e.g. the following single target object is detected by 4 bboxes:<br>

 ![图片1](https://github.com/user-attachments/assets/dceb1280-ffbb-42db-a418-d560246abaa4)
 ## Quickstart